rusili/AC-Android/resources/README.md

 # Coding Style

 AC3.3 uses the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for all Java code.
-Students should be familiar with this style and honor it in all exercises, projects, homework submissions, and assessment code.
+Students should be familiar with this style and format Java code accordingly in all exercises, projects, homework submissions, and assessments.

 ## Highlights